-From 31/05/2020 to 20/06/2021 there has been 655 credit reports produced for approximately 192 market participants, this equates to approx. 125,760 individual credit reports published by the market operator.
-There has been 7,844 warning limits issued which represents 6.2% of the credit reports published during this period.
+From 22/06/2021 to 15/06/2022 there has been 613 credit reports produced for up to 205 market participants.
+Over this timeframe, 121,872 individual credit reports were published by the market operator.
+There have been 9,338 warning limits issued which represents 7.7% of the credit reports published during this period.

-7.4 Recommendations
+6.4 Recommendations

-A maintained value of 80% is recommended for the level of the Warning Limit for the year 2022 for SEM.
+A maintained value of 80% is recommended for the level of the Warning Limit for the tariff year of 2022-2023 for SEM.
 This is currently providing a sufficient level of comfort without being onerous on market participants.

-8. Level of the Breach Limit
+7. Level of the Breach Limit

-The Breach Limit has been introduced as a new parameter within SEM.
+The Breach Limit was introduced as a new parameter within SEM.
 It is the value used in the monitoring of credit cover, where the ratio of a Participant's Required Credit Cover to their Posted Credit Cover is checked against this value.
-If the ratio is greater than the value of this parameter, then the unit is deemed to be in breach of its credit cover requirements, and a Credit Cover Increase Notice will be issued by the Market Operator to the Participant.
+If the ratio is greater or equal than the value of this parameter, then the unit is deemed to be in breach of its credit cover requirements, and a Credit Cover Increase Notice will be issued by the Market Operator to the Participant.